AB-physics/Energy-Optimization-of-Molecular-Structures/README.md

 Gaussian is a computational chemistry software primarily used by chemists for molecular calculations, the synthesis of organic and inorganic compounds, as well as kinetics studies.

+To prepare the input required for the Gaussian software and to analyze the output results from Gaussian, we use the GaussView software.

 For downloading, installation, and further guidance regarding the software, please visit the official Gaussian website at ( https://gaussian.com/ ).

 ## Wales Group ( GMIN, OPTIM and PATHSAMPLE )